Holger-Will/barcode-font-generator/README.md

 # Tools and Information

-the genearl information and code table was taken from the Wikipedia Article on [Code 128](https://en.wikipedia.org/wiki/Code_128)
+the general information and code table was taken from the Wikipedia Article on [Code 128](https://en.wikipedia.org/wiki/Code_128)
 The code table is then turned to .json, and the .json into an .svg font.
 I used the ecxellent tools [svg2ttf](https://github.com/fontello/svg2ttf) and [ttf2woff](https://github.com/fontello/ttf2woff) by [fontello](https://github.com/fontello) to convert the font to ttf and woff.

 And the fantastic [font dragr](http://labs.thecssninja.com/font_dragr/) by Ryan Seddon for initial testing.

+In the root folder there is a bash script called generate which you can use to regenerate all fonts (in case you want to specify your own hight to width ratio)

+see font in action in the [Live Exmaple](https://rawgit.com/Holger-Will/code128/master/examples/generator.html)

 # Code Table